Points2Sound: From mono to binaural audio using 3D point cloud scenes: Results

-When $N=2$ sources, informal listening reveals that binaural audio predictions are convincing for both learning methods especially when the sources are located at the same side of the listener's head.
-Quantitative results show that Points2Sound using rgb-depth features achieves a $\dis_\mathrm{ENV}$ of 0.017 and a $\dis_\mathrm{STFT}$ of 0.051 when both sources are in the same side and a $\dis_\mathrm{ENV}$ of 0.031 and a $\dis_\mathrm{STFT}$ of 0.146 for other source position configurations.
-When the sources are not in the same side, Mono2Binaural achieves a $\dis_\mathrm{ENV}$ of 0.039 and a $\dis_\mathrm{STFT}$ of 0.196.
-This indicates that Points2Sound intrinsically separates better the sources for further binaural synthesis than Mono2Binaural.
-We also observe that in some cases, both learning models have difficulties when one of the two sources is located in front or behind the listener's head.
+When $N=2$ sources, informal listening reveals that binaural audio predictions are convincing especially when the sources are located at the same side of the listener's head.
+Quantitative results show that Points2Sound using rgb-depth features achieves a $\dis_\mathrm{ENV}$ of 0.044 and a $\dis_\mathrm{STFT}$ of 0.284 when both sources are in the same side and a $\dis_\mathrm{ENV}$ of 0.084 and a $\dis_\mathrm{STFT}$ of 0.944 for other source position configurations.
+We also observe that in some cases, Points2Sound has difficulties when one of the two sources is located in front or behind the listener's head.
 This results in binaural predictions where the auditory image of the front/back source is not stable for the whole 10 seconds clip.

-When N=3 sources, both learning methods have difficulties to provide stable auditory images for every sound source for the whole 10 seconds clip.
+When N=3 sources, Points2Sound has difficulties to provide stable auditory images for every sound source for the whole 10 seconds clip.